Adr-hyng/MCAddonPacker/README.md

 To use, you need Python, required packages are already built-in inside python.
 To start, download or clone this repo, then, run the `main.py` python file on this directory you've downloaded or cloned by using your Python IDE or Compiler.
 After running, there will be a `.mcaddon` which was compiled by this program.
 Namely `Test Addon.mcaddon`.
 There you can put your behavior pack folder or resource pack folder to that directory to automatically pack stuffs for you.

+# Things to Do

+- use fuzzy string matching (fuzzywuzzy) or NLP to accurately check your precise behavior and resource pack folder name.
+- have CLI for beginner-friendly users, and to not use any IDE or Compiler for other user or me.